roclar/roclar.github.io/_posts/2015-11-13-USENIX-LISA-2015-day-three.md

 *2660 Woodley Road NW, Washington, DC 20008*

 ## Lean Configuration Management ##
-9:00 am-10:30 am
-Keynote Address
-Jez Humble, VP, Chef @jezhumble
+9:00 am-10:30 am, Keynote Address, Jez Humble, VP, Chef @jezhumble

 Takeaways

  - Throughput and stability are not a zero-sum game.
-Going fast doesn't have to mean breaking things.
+Going fast does not have to mean breaking things.
  - culture => information flow => high performance
  - build quality in at the source.
  - systems engineering are doing product development